jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l2vpn/l2vpn-service-module.md

 That file contains several REST calls for establishing a NETCONF connection and creating or deleting L2VPN instances, for which we provide guidance below:

 ### Set up an L2VPN connection
-To create an l2vpn connection between two routers (we perform these steps in our [video](https://youtu.be/UkHj9OgHHyo) which you can use a reference):
+Three steps are requried to create an l2vpn connection between two routers (we perform these steps in our [video](https://youtu.be/UkHj9OgHHyo) which you can use a reference):

 #### 1. Establish a NETCONF connection
 This is between Frinx ODL and each of the two routers which we'll use for the L2VPN.